tresinformal/drakkar/fairytale.md

-and they lived happily ever after (maybe). which is troublesome as it was winter and they were in North Finland... and they lived happily until their livers collapsed..
+and they lived happily ever after (maybe). which is troublesome as it was winter and they were in North Korea, the land of the gods... and they lived happily until their livers collapsed..